ABOUT • VISITOR INFO • PROGRAMS • NEWS • PHASE I • PHASE II • SUPPORT

 Welcome to the Chinese Garden

-China.
+outside China.
 Designed to create, preserve, and promote the rich and complex traditions of Chinese

 culture, this authentic garden is a special place for visitors to feel inspired by the elegant harmony